koushik2316/Octa-Byte_Assement/Readme.md

 ``` bash
   Access the app at: http://localhost:5000
 ```
+---
 ### CI/CD Pipeline for Flask TODO App

-This document describes the GitHub Actions-based CI/CD pipeline built as part of **Part 2: Deployment Automation**.
+This document describes the GitHub Actions-based CI/CD pipeline built as part of **Deployment Automation**.
 It includes test automation, Dockerization, vulnerability scanning, deployment to staging and production, and failure notifications.

 ---